User Review( votes)

 - Are inversions only a problem for dicamba?
-Inversions affect all pesticides equally.
+Inversions affect droplet drift from all pesticides equally.
 The key difference is the amount of harm that any given droplet or vapour cloud can impart.
 Dicamba can harm conventional soybeans, many vegetable crops, and many trees and shrubs at extremely low doses.
 That means that even a weak inversion or a small amount of drift can cause great harm for long distances.
 In comparison, most other products are not as harmful to most of our crops in such small doses (I’m generalizing, forgive me).
 Tiny amounts may never be noticed, but they are there.
 Dicamba lets us notice these tiny amounts.

 - Does vapour drift move only by inversions?
 No, although its movement is more damaging under inversions.
 Vapour drift clouds form above a recently sprayed canopy on hot days when leaf or soil surfaces contain a volatile product.
 On a sunny day (no inversion), this vapour will likely disperse rapidly downwind, causing diminishing damage with increased distance in relation to the sensitivity of the non-target plant.
 But towards evening, the dispersion (caused by thermal turbulence) ends as the sun sets and the atmosphere becomes stable.
 Now, the residual vapour cloud above the crop is no longer diluted, and may move in an unpredictable direction based on the slope of the land or a very gentle evening breeze.
 This movement may be significant, extending for miles in some cases, and potentially causing harm along the way.